 That Wild Idea runs a host of photography workshops, holidays & tours throughout the UK including locations mentioned in this post.
 Take a look at our full list of workshops here.

-Article and images are subject to copyright.
-Words and photos by Jordan Banks (That Wild Idea).
-Copying or reposting of photos or article elsewhere is strictly forbidden.
-Please contact us if you would like to use this feature on your website.
+6 Of The Best Spots For Photography In The UK article is subject to copyright.
+Words and photos by Kav Dadfar and Jordan Banks (That Wild Idea).
+Copying or reposting of photos or the article elsewhere is strictly forbidden.